Position Title: Teaching Counselor

 - Support arrival and departure days including airport trips, setup, and prep work

-- Call each advisee’s family mid way through each session to update and check in
+- Call each advisee’s family mid way through high school session to update and check in

 - Participate in regular staff meetings and teacher meetings to debrief lessons and discuss girls’ progress

-- Engage in seven full days of staff training at Mills College, June 22 – 28
+- Engage in five full days of staff training at Mills College, June 21st – 25th

 - Engage in two full days of clean up, pack up and staff evaluation at Mills College, August 5 & 6

-Candidates must have a Bachelor’s degree and experience teaching young people (11-18 years of age) through interactive lessons.
-Employment is contingent upon a clear background check and providing two references.
-Employee must be CPR and First Aid trained by June 22, 2019.
+Bachelor’s degree and experience teaching young people (11-18 years of age) through interactive lessons.
+Employment is contingent upon a clear background check, two teaching references, and CPR and First Aid certification by June 22, 2020

 The ideal candidate: